NapkinVisual/Napkin-Visual/docs/api-reference/cloud-providers/README.md

 ## Adding a new Cloud Provider

-An instance of the provider is added to array of cloud providers in the file `src/cloud-providers/providers.js` then passed to kepler.gl demo app.
+An instance of the provider is added to array of cloud providers in the file `src/cloud-providers/providers.js` then passed to demo app.
 An example provider: [Dropbox Provider](https://github.com/keplergl/kepler.gl/blob/master/examples/demo-app/src/cloud-providers/dropbox-provider.js)

 ```js
 import {Provider} from 'kepler.gl/cloud-providers';